-This section covers probability and statistics functions and instructions (commands).
+This section covers probability and statistics commands.

-- Probability features deal with random numbers, which are generated by algorithms on the calculator. - Statistics features allow you to create lists of data, then plot or analyze that data.
+- Probability commands deal with random numbers, which are generated by algorithms on the calculator. - Statistics commands allow you to create lists of data, then plot or analyze that data.

 Working with Probability

 You can find probability features in the math PROB submenu.